bureau14/qdb-api-go/README.md

 ```

 The following tests samples are presuming you import as specified in the previous example.
-The error checking will be ommited for brevity.
+The error checking will be omitted for brevity.

 ## Setup a non secure connection
 ```